UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_12.md

 Notes:

-Now we are can run this cell and we get the output:
+Now we can run this cell, and we get the output:

     reformatted are exponent_a_list.py.
     All done!  ✨ 🍰 ✨